Anna Connelly

 Anna Connelly was an American woman who lived from the mid-19th century to the mid-20th century in Pennsylvania.
 She was the inventor of the predecessor of the modern outdoor fire escape; her invention saved lives, causing it to become a safety component in modern buildings.
 In addition, she was one of the first women in the US to submit a patent application without any assistance from a man.
 Connelly made contributions to fields such as science, technology, engineering and mathematics (STEM).

-Personal life

-Connelly grew up in a time where women had less freedom outside of their own households.
-She was born in Philadelphia, Pennsylvania, on September 23, 1868.
-There is no information regarding her childhood or family in her early years.
-It is assumed by historians that she stayed in Philadelphia for most of her life, until she died in 1969 at the age of 100, since she was also recorded living in Philadelphia when she was 51 in the 1920 census, which is the main source of information regarding Connelly's life.
-The census stated that she was living with the Miller family as a boarder, and that she was working in a cotton mill as a reeler.
-The census also noted that she was a widow at the age of 51, suggesting she was married earlier in her life.
-It said that her parents were born in England and that Connelly was of English descent.

 Context

 Between 1870 and 1920, approximately 11 million Americans migrated from rural to urban regions, and an additional 25 million immigrants, mostly from Europe, moved to the United States.
 This migration fueled the expansion of American cities such as New York and Philadelphia, resulting in the development of taller and more crowded buildings.
 This expansion was driven by industrialization, which had started in the country with influence from England.
 While it led to economic growth and development, it also raised urban planning, public health, and safety concerns; the safety concerns regarded fire hazards in particular.
 At the time, there were complications with the construction and usage of fire escapes, which were primarily ladders or ropes tied to the sides of buildings.
 As a result, the risk of fires became a larger concern for the safety of those living and working in cities.